 - thins the lining of the womb, so there is less chance of a fertilised egg implanting into the womb

-Norlevo or Levonelle are the brands of emergency contraceptive pill available on the Irish market.
-While the composition of both brands is identical, currently only Norlevo is available without prescription, and only after a consultation with your pharmacist.
-It can be taken up to three days (72 hours) after unprotected sex and can be bought from your local pharmacy if you are over 16 years of age.
+Ellaone or Prevenelle are the brands of emergency contraceptive pill available on the Irish market and can be prescribed only after a consultation with your pharmacist.
+Emergency Contraception can be taken up to seven days after unprotected sex and can be bought from your local pharmacy if you are over 16 years of age.how to check fake watches

 Most women can use the emergency contraceptive pill.
 This includes women who are breastfeeding and women who cannot usually use hormonal contraception, such as the combined pill and contraceptive patch.

-However, the emergency contraceptive pill may interact with some medicines (see below).
+The emergency contraceptive pill may interact with some medicines (your Pharmacist will be able to advise on this issue).

 You may vomit after taking the emergency contraceptive pill.
 Vomiting within three hours of taking the emergency contraceptive pill may mean that it has not been fully absorbed into your bloodstream.
 If this happens, there is a chance it will not work properly.

 If you vomit within three hours of taking the emergency contraceptive pill, seek medical advice as soon as possible from your GP or a sexual health nurse or pharmacist.
-You may be advised to take a second emergency contraceptive pill.
+You may be advised to take a second emergency contraceptive pill.fake rolex guide